William A. Haseltine: HIV/AIDS research and public policy

-The HIV genome presented several additional mysteries.
-The virus genome contained regions that might specify as yet unknown proteins.
-The Haseltine laboratory discovered a novel transacting protein and a second protein, both required for virus replication.
-They named the transactivator tat and the second protein art; the latter was renamed rev. He predicted that drugs that target these proteins will also be effective in treating the infection.
+He predicted that drugs that target these proteins will also be effective in treating the infection.
 A drug that inhibits the rev protein has been approved by the USA Food and Drug administration for treatment of HIV infection.
-His laboratory went on to discover additional viral genes and proteins – vpr, vpu, vif, and nef – required for efficient virus growth in some but not all circumstances.
+His laboratory went on to describe additional viral genes and proteins – vpr, vpu, vif, and nef required for efficient virus growth in some but not all circumstances.

 The discoveries were summarized in an article in 1988 in Scientific American.